1947

 Only Photograph of Helen Frye in her Apache Fires Pueblo Home

-A Niche for a Helen Frye Portrait Commissioned by Jack Frye in 1942
+Niche for Helen Frye Portrait Commissioned by Jack Frye- 1942

 Vintage images of the interior of the House of